Have You Completed Your “What If” List?March 6, 2018 10:36 am

 Whether you keep electronic copies of all documents, put them in a safe, or even under your mattress, the important thing is that someone knows how to locate and open them if needed.

 Like most financial tasks, this one can be daunting to start at first.
-However, once it’s completed you’re left with a list that might only need minor amendments over time so for me, spending a Sunday afternoon getting all my ducks in a row was well worth it.
+However, once completed you are left with a list that might only need minor amendments over time.
 Revisiting the list can also remind you to review the beneficiaries on your current policies and retirement accounts, close or rollover any old accounts and even update any estate planning documents if needed.

 The information contained in this post is not intended as investment, tax or legal advice.
 StrategicPoint Investment Advisors assumes no responsibility for any action or inaction resulting from the contents herein.
 Megan’s opinions and comments expressed on this site are her own and may not accurately reflect those of the firm.
 Third party content does not reflect the view of the firm and is not reviewed for completeness or accuracy.
 It is provided for ease of reference.